 There seems to be a common misunderstanding of user research and user-centered design.
-Too many people believe that user centered design involves asking users what they want and then building exactly what they asked for.
+Too many people believe that user-centered design involves asking users what they want and then building exactly what they asked for.
 This is far from the truth.
 Most of the time users are poor at expressing what they really want.
 They may be able to tell you what they don’t like about their current situation, but users are typically not skilled at envisioning the future.
-Users will never make for you all of the myriad decisions that go into developing a product or service.
+Users will never make all of the myriad decisions that go into developing a product or service.
 The hard work of building the future is your job!

 Designing a product or service is also not just about users and stakeholders.
 There are technical and business factors to consider as well.
 These have to be balanced with users’ needs and desires.
-User-centered thinking derived from the idea that if you can satisfy and delight the users of your products, then the business rewards will automatically follow.
+User-centered thinking is derived from the idea that if you can satisfy and delight the users of your products, then the business rewards will automatically follow.
 The situation is, in reality, more complex.
 Blindly following user desires can lead to unsustainable business models.
 There is also the issue of which users to target.
 Often the business or technical landscape helps you figure out who your users should be.

 Recently, a couple respected academics have argued that user-centered design processes are not capable of producing radical innovation.
-I believe that this stems from this misunderstanding of the role of users, stakeholders and research in the design process.
+I believe that this stems from this misunderstanding of the role of users, stakeholders, and research in the design process.
 In his talk at the Big Rethink conference, Roberto Verganti argued that user-centered designs are capable of only incremental change; radical innovation needs to come either from new technology or designers fundamentally changing the meaning of an object.
 Don Norman, a godfather of the modern design movement, argues that new technologies are solely responsible for revolutionary innovation.

 I agree with both authors that technology plays a massive role in radical innovation–it makes things possible that were not before.
-But, when shaping a product, knowledge of users cannot be dismissed completely.
+But, when shaping a product, the knowledge of users cannot be dismissed completely.
 In both articles, the authors cite examples of products they consider successful, but they are products that have benefited from some understanding of consumers’ desires or needs.
 Verganti cites the Wii as a product that was not developed with focus groups.
-That might be true, but it was informed by Nintendo’s understanding that there existed customers for whom hardcore gaming platforms like the XBox and Playstation were not desirable.
+That might be true, but it was informed by Nintendo’s understanding that there existed customers for whom hardcore gaming platforms like the Xbox and Playstation were not desirable.